 \section{Introduction}

-In recent years Topological Data Analysis (TDA) has brought fundamental contributions in materials science, devising methods for analyzing 2D or 3D samples representing, possibly via a force-network, portions of the medium of interest \citep{materials_1, materials_2, materials_3, materials_4}.
-Different contexts have benefitted from the versatile nature of TDA techniques, spanning across various material structures, including amorphous materials \citep{materials_5, sorensen2020revealing}, quasi-crystalline materials \citep{cramer2020evolution}, and crystalline structures \citep{skraba2012topological, hyde2014unification, edelsbrunner2021density, kurlin2022mathematics, bright2023geographic}.
+In recent years, applied topology has brought fundamental contributions to materials science by devising principled methods for analyzing 2D and 3D samples that represent portions of a medium of interest, sometimes encoded as force networks or other geometric complexes \cite{materials_1, materials_2, materials_3, materials_4}.
+The versatility of topological techniques has enabled successful applications across a broad range of material structures, including amorphous materials \cite{materials_5, sorensen2020revealing}, quasi-crystalline materials \cite{cramer2020evolution}, and crystalline systems \cite{skraba2012topological, hyde2014unification, edelsbrunner2021density, kurlin2022mathematics, bright2023geographic}.

-One area of materials research that has received considerable attention is the study of transport properties.
-This encompasses attributes such as permeability for porous media and conductivity for electrolyte materials, which both are utmost importance for practical applications.
-On this end, advancements have emerged from topological approaches that combine a graph representation of the material, viewed as a network of interconnected pipes, with max flow techniques \citep{ushizima2012augmented, armstrong2021correspondence}.
-These methods model the amount of \virgolette{water} that the network can support, providing valuable insights into transport properties.
-In \cite{armstrong2021correspondence}, an approximation of some transport property in terms of a max flow pipeline is also formally assessed.

-The topological nature of such methods appears both in the graph representations of the starting data and through max flow.
-Max flow, in fact, is a research topic originally born within the optimization theory literature \citep{ford1956maximal}, but which has been shown to have deep and fundamental connections with the topology of the underlying graph \citep{chambers2012homology, ghrist2013topological, krishnan2014flow}.
-We firmly believe that these connections are yet to be fully exploited and are the main path to extend max flow techniques beyond their current field of action, as we show in the present work.